 I’m experienced in creating content, specializing in business to business.
 Because of my time as a teacher (upper school sciences and maths), I can take complex procedures or discussions and break them down into sections of more understandable language.
 Translation: I make wording easier to grasp.

 For a more thorough explanation of the importance of both content and SEO, check out my blog post, Content Plus SEO: Beans & Rice, Rice & Beans.
-If it further confuses the issue, please leave a comment and I’ll revise it.
+If it further confuses the issue, please send me a message explaining why, and I’ll revise it.

 Why is image alt text so important?